-CKL Electronics Co.
-Ltd., hereafter CKL, is located in the Bangpa-in Industrial Estate.
-It exists for 16 years, and was acquired some years ago by APCB, a Japanese company.
+Hereafter CKL, is located in the Bangpa-in Industrial Estate.
+It exists for 16 years, it used to be owned by Lite-On but the company is now owned by APCB, a Japanese company.
 This is the only facility they have in Thailand.
 They have two other facilities in China (Shenzhen and Guan Shan).
-The company produces PCBs (printed circuits boards) of which 40-50% for automotive industry (Amron, TIW and Solectron), 20% is computer related and 20% for home appliances (Panasonic and Sony, Sony via Panasonic).
+The company produces PCBs of which 40-50% for automotive industry (Amron, TIW and Solectron), 20% is computer related and 20% for home appliances (Panasonic and Sony, Sony via Panasonic).
 The computer related products concern PCBs for power supplies, fans, fan controls and ear phones.
-All the computer related products are supplied to Delta Electronics, and Delta Electronics in turn supplies all computer brands including Acer, Apple, Dell, Fujitsu Siemens, Sony, NEC, Toshiba and IBM.
-CKL Electronics is therefore a second tier supplier of all PC brands in this research including Apple.
+All the computer related products are supplied to Delta Electronics, and Delta Electronics on its turn supplies all computer brands including Acer, Apple, Dell, Fujitsu Siemens, Sony, NEC, HP, Toshiba and IBM.
 The company employs 850 workers.

-A new factory of 100.000 square feet will produce LCD TVs, control boards, and car audio boards.
+A new factory of 100.000 square feet extra will produce LCD TVs, control boards, and car audio boards.
 CKL has adopted ISO/TS 16949 and ISO 14001.